The Timeless Elixir: A Journey Through the History of Deer Velvet

 Cultural Significance

-Despite its modern applications and scientific exploration, deer velvet has not lost its cultural significance.
-In countries like South Korea and China, it continues to be used in traditional medicine and is considered a symbol of health and longevity.
-In New Zealand, deer farming has become a unique aspect of the country’s cultural heritage and contributes to its economic prosperity.
+But even now, despite all its modern uses and scientific research, deer velvet has not lost its cultural significance and in Asia, for instance, is used in traditional medicine as well as is a symbol of health and longevity.
+Due to deer farming, New Zealand receives an essential part of the country’s cultural heritage and one of the factors of economic well-being.

 Conclusion